 The film does challenge those who have faith in God or not, about whether there’s a chance a loved one can be saved or not.
 I’m pleased in real-life that John Smith recovered and the messages of faith and hope are strongly evident in the film.
 I am glad a film like ‘Breakthrough’ was on the big screen.

 The question was asked why God can save some people’s lives but not others.
 That was a question I found unable to answer as I was watching the film.
 I still retain my faith in God and Jesus, especially with a film like this about a mother who was determined not to give up on her son.

-The performances of the cast were excellent in the film.
+The performances of the cast are excellent in the film.
 There’s Chrissy Metz as Joyce Smith, who I found excellent whilst watching the film.
-There’s Josh Lucas (who I’ve seen in the 2003 film ‘Hulk’) as Brian Smith, Joyce’s husband and Marcel Ruiz as John Smith, the 14-year-old boy who survives here.
+There’s Josh Lucas (who I’ve seen in the 2003 film ‘Hulk’) as Brian Smith, Joyce’s husband, and Marcel Ruiz as John Smith, the 14-year-old boy who survives here.